WorldRemit International Money Transfers

 How do I send money to Honduras from the U.S.?

 You get to choose from a number of options when sending money to Honduras from the U.S.

 - Banks.
 While using the services of a bank is possible to send money to Honduras, the process, in all likelihood, would involve a transfer fee.
 Sending a bank-issued money order, check or draft via mail is also an option.

 - Non-banks.
 Non-banking businesses such as Western Union and MoneyGram let you send money to cash pickup locations in Honduras.
 Ones such as WorldRemit let you transfer funds to Honduran bank accounts.
 World First and OFX are both trusted partners of Finder.com and are offering Finder readers an exclusive deal of $0 in fees.

 - PayPal.
 If you and the recipient have PayPal accounts, you can use its services to send money to Honduras from the U.S. You don’t have to pay any fees to open a PayPal account and the process takes little time.

-What are the steps to send money to Honduras?
+Steps to send money to Honduras

 - Register for an account with a provider, supplying your name, address, contact details, proof of ID and information about your preferred payment method.

 - Provide your recipient’s name and contact information.